c-ent/c-ent/README.md

 ## 🚀 About Me

-I'm a passionate Full-stack Web Developer with a knack for creating robust and user-friendly web applications.
-My journey in the world of coding has equipped me with a diverse set of skills, allowing me to tackle various challenges in web development.
+I'm a passionate Full-stack Web Developer.
+My journey in the world of development made me have a diverse set of skills.

 ## 🛠️ Skills & Technologies